We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 K-Dramas Have Something for Everyone

-Okay, I’ll admit it—not everyone likes the sappy romance and melodramatic acting that comes along with K-dramas.
-They might be a little hokey at times, but the plot is usually addicting and totally binge-worthy.
-The K-dramas on this list are no different, making them worth checking out.
+Sure, not everyone likes the sappy romance and overly emotional acting that comes with K-drama territory.
+The plotlines might be a little hokey at times, but the narratives are often addictive and totally binge-worthy.

 The classic K-dramas on this list paved the way for modern K-dramas, which is why they’re worth checking out.
 For more Asian-influenced TV, learn more about what makes Terrace House so compelling to watch.